toupiefolle/mad-spinning-top/_pages/about.md

 project is to write about what they call the Social Life of Concepts in the case of post-war French thought.

+In April 2022, they were joined by a research assistant, the brilliant Dr Daniel Nemenyi, who is leading the website design as a research tool.

 **Dr. Susana Caló** is a researcher in post-war histories of psychiatry, semiotics, and social movements.
 She has published and presented widely on the Institutional Psychotherapy movement, with a focus on linking